Skip to content

 • Shared numbers for splitting responsibility for all incoming calls and texts

-• AI features for instant transcripts, call summaries, and action items
+• AI features for call transcriptions, summaries, and action items

 • Single view inbox catches you up on conversations faster